terrykms/govtech-take-home-assignment/README.md

 ## Assumptions

 - For simplicity, primary key in the database is set as type `INT` with `AUTO INCREMENT`.
+- All backend API endpoints will start with `/api` to differentiate itself from frontend.
 - Since this is only a back-end project, I have assumed that the client-side would have converted the .csv data into URI-encoded format.
 - While `initializeDb()` under `/database/init.js` is unfavourable for real use case, I have implemented it so that there will always be seed data whenever the server starts.

+## Further Improvements
+- If the application gets bigger, it will be good practice to use middlewares to centralise error handling.
+Middlewares will also come in handy if we also incorporate authentication where we only allow authenticated users to access our backend API.